Criminology & Criminal Justice

 Career Prospects

-Some Criminal Justice graduates use this degree as a base for further study towards a research degree such as a PhD, which may in turn lead to an academic career.
-Others pursue criminal justice-related or legal careers in the public, private or voluntary sectors.
-Furthermore, this Masters provides an excellent base for further study towards a research degree such as a PhD, which in turn may lead on to an academic career. http://www.qub.ac.uk/directorates/sgc/careers/
+Some criminology and criminal justice graduates use this degree as a basis for further study towards a research degree such as a PhD, which may in turn lead to an academic career.
+Others pursue criminology and criminal justice-related careers in the legal, public, private or voluntary sectors. http://www.qub.ac.uk/directorates/sgc/careers/

 More details